- All Topics

 "How would you perform an oil flush for a rotary-screw air compressor?"

 The purpose of oil flushing is to clean the system in contact with the lubricant.
-Whether it involves a machine, storage container, lubricant line, hose or lubricant conditioning system, flushing is designed to eliminate or control contamination that can negatively affect the performance of the lubricant or machine.
+There can be many reasons to perform an oil flush, but whether it involves a machine, storage container, lubricant line, hose or lubricant conditioning system, flushing is designed to eliminate or control contamination that can negatively affect the performance of the lubricant or machine.

 The flushing strategy you choose should be based on the specific contaminant to be removed.
 Flushing must also be performed in conjunction with other maintenance activities, such as a machine repair or an oil change, in order to restore the machine and lubricant condition to a reliable state.